Zoning for Housing/Housing for All

 More information on Alexandria's housing need can be found in the presentation given by Helen McIlvaine during the Zoning for Housing kick-off event in March.

-The 2022 Area Median Income (AMI) for the Washington-Arlington-Alexandria-DC-MD area, as calculated by the U.S. Department of Housing and Urban Development (HUD), is $142,000 for a family of four.
-(The 2023 AMI is anticipated to be released by HUD in May 2023.)
+The 2023 Area Median Income (AMI) for the Washington-Arlington-Alexandria-DC-MD area, as calculated by the U.S. Department of Housing and Urban Development (HUD), is $152,100 for a family of four.
 Income eligibility, rents and sale prices for committed affordable rental and homeownership units are based on the income limits listed in the chart below.
 To learn more about the impacts of housing costs on Alexandria's workforce, view our Quick Facts.
 Have questions about Housing Definitions and Terminology?
 Visit our Housing website.

 1 Person |